General Pediatrician Jobs in USA with Visa Sponsorship

 Do General Pediatricians qualify for H-1B visa sponsorship?

-Yes, General Pediatricians qualify for H-1B sponsorship as medical doctors practicing in a specialty occupation.
+Yes, General Pediatricians qualify for H-1B visa sponsorship as medical doctors practicing in a specialty occupation.
 You need a medical degree equivalent to a U.S. MD, completion of a pediatric residency program, and board eligibility or certification.
 ECFMG certification is typically required for international medical graduates to demonstrate credential equivalency.

 What degree requirements apply for pediatrician visa applications?